vu3th/vue-dapp/app/content/overview.md

 ## Wallet & isConnected

-These two states will be frequently used in dapp development.
+These two states will be frequently used in development.

 The `isConnected` is a [computed](https://vuejs.org/api/reactivity-core.html#computed){:target="_blank"}, and the `wallet` is a [readonly](https://vuejs.org/api/reactivity-core.html#readonly) [reactive](https://vuejs.org/api/reactivity-core.html#reactive){:target="_blank"}.